SAP-samples/event-driven-integrations-codejam/exercises/03-cloudevents-at-sap/README.md

 * **Event Monitoring and Insights**: Availability out-of-the-box of dashboards and easy-to-understand visualizations based on historical and real-time metrics, and timely notifications about the event broker services deployed.

-Similar to SAP Event Mesh, it can be used to publish and consume business events from SAP and non-SAP sources across hybrid landscapes.
+Similar to the Event Mesh capability in SAP Integration Suite, it can be used to publish and consume business events from SAP and non-SAP sources across hybrid landscapes.
 Meaning, if your event data needs to exit the SAP cloud world, you can use any of these two services.

 ## Summary